 Cartoon showing a torch-bearing female, symbolizing the awakening of the nation's women to the desire for suffrage, striding across the western states, where women already had the right to vote, toward the East where women are reaching out to her.
 Printed below the cartoon is a poem by Alice Duer Miller.
 Learn more »

-The movement for women’s rights had gained steam in the northern states decades before southern women showed much interest.
+The movement for women’s rights had gained steam in the Northern states decades before Southern women showed much interest.
 Indeed, the fact that the campaign for woman suffrage was an offshoot of the antislavery movement tainted it in the minds of many southerners.
 When the Fourteenth and Fifteenth Amendments extended the vote to African American men but ignored women, suffrage leaders Elizabeth Cady Stanton and Susan B. Anthony protested vehemently, noting accurately the staunch support the women’s rights movement had given abolitionism.
-Thus, when national women’s leaders united in 1890 (a full generation after the Civil War) to form the National American Woman Suffrage Association (NAWSA), they found heavy going in the South, where public opinion tended to dismiss woman suffrage as an alien idea touted by Yankee abolitionists.
-In the 1890s, southern state legislatures were completing the process of disfranchising black men via a host of creative subterfuges such as the poll tax, the literacy test, complicated residency requirements, and cumbersome registration processes.
+Thus, when national women’s leaders united in 1890 (a full generation after the Civil War) to form the National American Woman Suffrage Association (NAWSA), they found resistence in the South, where public opinion tended to dismiss woman suffrage as an alien idea touted by Yankee abolitionists.
+In the 1890s, Southern state legislatures were completing the process of disenfranchising black men via a host of creative subterfuges such as the poll tax, the literacy test, complicated residency requirements, and cumbersome registration processes.
 They spurned any constitutional change that would again insert the federal government into the prickly area of voter qualifications.
-Additionally, the well-known southern preference for demure, submissive women worked to dampen the popularity of woman suffrage in the South.
+Additionally, the well-known Southern preference for demure, submissive women worked to dampen the popularity of woman suffrage in the South.

 Merrick became an early convert to the cause of woman suffrage and founded the Portia Club in 1892 as an auxiliary of NAWSA.
 In 1896, New Orleanian Kate Gordon (1861–1932), having heard a Colorado suffragist speak at her Unitarian church, founded the Era Club, whose name stood for “Equal Rights for All.”
 In 1898, representatives of both clubs appeared before the Louisiana constitutional convention’s suffrage committee to urge the adoption of a woman suffrage amendment.
 Although unsuccessful, the women of Louisiana did win a partial victory when delegates wrote a provision giving all tax-paying women the right to vote on questions of taxation.